CHAPEL BOOKS

 1. The 1873 consent of owners & occupiers living within 100 yards of the proposed cemetery.
 Manuscript on paper, approx 8"x12", bearing over 40 signatures/marks, somewhat torn along folds.

 2. The 1879 deed of consecration, signed by the Bishop of Manchester.
-Manuscript on parchment, approx 27"x23", accompanied by hand-cloured site plan on waxed linen approx 19"x13".
+Manuscript on parchment, approx 27"x23", accompanied by hand-coloured site plan on waxed linen approx 19"x13".
 The plan bears the signature of the vicar of Royton, Rev Richard Hill.

 The 2 items (ref 52/107) £25.00 post-free